Bullets For Big Game Hunting

 Some popular rifles have tubular magazines, in which the nose of each bullet rests on the primer of the cartridge in front of it.
 These rifles, such as the Winchester 94 and Marlin 336, require flat point bullets to avoid the danger of a chain fire in the magazine due to recoil when the rifle is fired.

 Bullets of the same caliber and weight will have identical sectional densities, regardless of their shape.
-But pointed bullets have a higher ballistic coefficient than round nose bullets.
+However, pointed bullets have a higher ballistic coefficient than round nose bullets.
 For example, a Hornady round nose 150 grain .270 bullet has a BC of .259.
 The Hornady pointed bullet of the same weight and caliber has a BC of .443.
 Both bullets have a SD of .279.

 Pointed bullets